-10. Watch Out for Cavalcades
+10. Watch Out for Cavalcades and Parade

-If you hear the music playing, signaling that a cavalcade is coming through, consider stepping back a few feet.
+If you hear the music playing, signaling that a parade is coming through, consider stepping back a few feet.
 If you can, try to find a spot where you can still watch the cavalcade (if that’s what you want to do) while still staying a bit further away from the crowds.
 Or you can take that time when the cavalcades are coming through to hop on some more rides while guests are otherwise occupied by the princesses, princes, Mickey, and more.